Kenyan officials meet with Haiti police to discuss gangfighting force | Law-Order

 Kenyan officials meet with Haiti police to discuss gangfighting force

-A Kenyan delegation has arrived in Haiti and has been meeting with the country's national police, as it assesses leading a possible United Nations-backed multinational security force to help police fight escalating gang warfare.
+A Kenyan delegation met with leaders of Haiti's national police on Monday, a day after arriving in the country as it assesses leading a possible United Nations-backed multinational security force to help police fight escalating gang warfare.

-A Kenyan delegation has arrived in Haiti and has been meeting with the country's national police, as it assesses leading a possible United Nations-backed multinational security force to help police fight escalating gang warfare.
-The Caribbean country's government first called for international security assistance last October.
+A Kenyan delegation met with leaders of Haiti's national police on Monday, a day after arriving in the country as it assesses leading a possible United Nations-backed multinational security force to help police fight escalating gang warfare.
+"We are here to assess the needs of Haiti's national police, better understand the situation and do our best to help the Haitian people," Kenyan ambassador and head of bilateral and political affairs, George Orina, said in a Haitian government statement.

-U.N. chief Antonio Guterres has also long called for the international community to lend its support and last month Kenya became the first country to say it was prepared to lead such a force.
-The Kenyan officials were at the police headquarters in Port-au-Prince on Monday, where they met with Frantz Elbe, the head of Haiti's National Police, a source told Reuters.
-Talks are set to continue Tuesday.
+The 10-person Kenyan delegation met senior police staff early on Monday, the statement said, and will stay until Wednesday, holding further meetings with national police and Haiti's Prime Minister, Ariel Henry.
+Henry's government first requested international security assistance last October, but despite repeated calls from the United Nations, the call went unanswered until Kenya said it was prepared to lead such a force last month.

 Guterres said the support should focus on re-establishing access routes for basic services.
 Foreign-backed aid groups have been forced to shut down operations in recent days given an escalation in the violence.
 Human Rights Watch has called for the planned multinational force to include safeguards to prevent abuses.
-Previous interventions left behind a devastating cholera epidemic, as well as many allegations of sexual abuse.
+Previous interventions left behind a devastating cholera epidemic, as well as over a hundred allegations of sexual abuse.

-Countries have also been wary of backing the administration of unelected Prime Minister Ariel Henry.
+Countries have also been wary of backing Henry's unelected government.
+Henry, who is facing international pressure to broaden political consensus and include more people in decision-making, has in turn pledged to hold elections once security is re-established.

+The government statement said Henry had reiterated the need for establish free movement of people and goods and that lessons had been learned from previous missions in Haiti.
+"Kenyan troops benefit from much experience, having served in places such as Kosovo, Yugoslavia, Sierra Leone, East Timor, Somalia, Sudan and Angola," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)